Best Group Term Life Insurance Companies

 Fitch – A+

-The Standard, was founded in 1906 by Leo Samuel who was a German immigrant and it is a holding company of StanCorp headquartered in Portland, OR.
-The Standard Life Insurance Company of New York is located in White Plains, NY and holds a 2.63% share of group life insurance policies.
+Standard Life, is headquartered in Utah.
+The company is now part of the Country’s largest insurance companies – Manhattan Life. and holds a 2.8% share of group life insurance policies.
 Along with providing life insurance, the company offers a full array of additional benefits such as disability, dental, vision, accidental life and dismemberment and retirement services.

 Here are the key features of a Standard life insurance policy: